 There are full scale productions in year 7, 8 and 9 and a major senior drama production in November of each year.
 Every other year this is a musical in association with CLS.
 The drama department at CLS often invites students to audition for their productions and CLS students often audition at CLSG.
 Sixth formers are strongly encouraged to produce their own work and become theatre makers, creating strong female-led pieces which are relevant, topical and challenging.

 Year 11 house drama officers play a key role in the management and delivery of the annual house drama competition.
 Sixth formers run the junior drama club for year 7 and can make this part of their Duke of Edinburgh Award.
 Filmmaking opportunities are currently being built into the drama offering at CLSG, with the recent year 8 production being a full-length feature film.

 We take multiple trips to London theatres, seeking to watch productions which interrogate contemporary issues, particularly those surrounding identity, race, gender and sexuality.
-In fact, we build into our lessons the requirement for students to address and question what might be outdated, stereotypical notions of these concerns and how we might use theatre to reflect upon them and in turn, contribute to a progressive, forward moving society.
+In fact, we build into our lessons the requirement for students to address and question what might be outdated, stereotypical notions of these concerns.
+Students reflect on how theatre can be utilised to reflect upon these contemporary issues to, subsequently, contribute to a progressive, forward moving society.